Core Concepts¶

 - A unique identity (name, description)

-- A personality (system prompt/template)
+- A personality (system prompt and/or template)

 - Capabilities (tools, MCP connections)